Things to Do at International Civil Rights Center & Museum

 What to See & Do

-Original Woolworth Lunch Counter
+The Original Woolworth's Lunch Counter

 Practical Information